cunla/RPSP/README.md

 			"timestamp": 1439908537855236
 	   }`

+	 - `PUT /group-sets/{groupSetId}/clusters/{clusterId}/image-access/enable` -  	Enable image access to specific bookmark or specific snapshot for all the groups in a groupset for specific cluster.
+Bookmark or snapshot is identified by the following properties in HTTP body:

+	   `{
+			"snapshotId": 86726505317,
+			"timestamp": 1439908537855236
+	   }`

     - `PUT /groups/{groupId}/clusters/{clusterId}/copies/{copyId}/image-access/disable` - 	Disables the image image access to specific copy

+        - `PUT /group-sets/{groupSetId}/clusters/{clusterId}/image-access/disable` - 	Disables the image image access to specific groupset in a cluster

     - `POST /groups/{groupId}/bookmarks` - Creates a bookmark for the specific group.
 Name of 	the bookamrk and its consistency type are passed in HTTP body.

 	   `{